XAMS-Project/XAMS/README.md

   especially when it is being done on one's own time, and brainpower.

   XMCS is merely an experiment.
 It might work better than MAXS, it may not.
-I believe that XMCS's approach to remote control of an Android device is better than MAXS, as the processing is done on a separate machine, and by using a protocol *designed* for low power usage, and low bandwidth, this will achieve great savings in both power usage,
+I believe that XMCS's approach to remote control of an mobile device is better than MAXS, as the processing is done on a separate machine, and by using a protocol *designed* for low power usage, and low bandwidth, this will achieve great savings in both power usage,